gnolang/gno/docs/gno-infrastructure/validators/faq.md

 ### How do I generate `genesis.json`?

 `genesis.json` is the file that is used to create the initial state of the chain.
-To generate `genesis.json`, use the `gnoland genesis generate` command.
+To generate `genesis.json`, use the `gnogenesis generate` command.
 Refer to [this section](../../gno-tooling/cli/gnoland.md#gnoland-genesis-generate-flags) for various flags that allow you to manipulate the file.